 The Supreme Court has held that if agreements between aircraft operators on international routes go beyond simply modifying the fare system to limiting the scope of discounts on certain categories, such agreements fall outside the scope of aviation law and aviation agreements, and cannot be deemed 'necessary and minimal action within legislation or orders which specifically recognizes exceptions to free competition'.8

 Product Liability Act

 The Act on the Allocation and Trading of Greenhouse-Gas Emission Permits came into force on 17 January 2019.
-Aviation operators are making a lot of effort to increase fuel efficiency by using fuel-efficient aircraft, periodically cleaning engines, lightening on-board loads such as cabin carts, lowering engine output during ground movement, and using high-fuel-efficient ground power instead of the aircraft's own power during ground operations.
-In 2019, the first year of the emission trading system, the total quota for seven airline companies was found to have 32.6 million tons in excess.
+Aviation operators are making a lot of effort to increase fuel efficiency by using fuel-efficient aircraft, periodically cleaning engines, lightening on-board loads such as cabin carts, lowering engine output during ground movement and using high-fuel-efficient ground power instead of the aircraft's own power during ground operations.
+In 2019, the first year of the emission trading system, the total quota for seven airline companies was found to have 32.6 million tonnes in excess.

 Licensing of operations

 i Licensed activities

 Aviation business means a business conducted after obtaining a licence, permission or approval from the MOLIT or after registering or filing (Aviation Business Act, Article 2(1)), and comprises the following: